 In the early 17th century the stage jutted out into the audience.
 In the late 17th century it took on its modern form.
 In the early 17th century boys played women's parts.
 However after 1660 actresses performed.

-18th Century Games and Pastimes
+18th Century Games

 Traditional games remained popular in the 18th Century.
 These included games such as chess, draughts and backgammon.
 So was tennis and a rough version of football.